Konami-Fitness/lab4/README.txt

 keyword to edit the CSS for that div, changing the background color and margin.
 For onomuseout, I followed the same process, just reversing the the background color back to white and the margin back to 0.

+Teddy creativity
+For part 1a, I created an object to contain the level of depth within the html tags and a string to contain the the expected output in the tree format.
+I decided to create an object to reduce the amount of code that I needed and to help my other teammates read the code.
+For part 1b, instead of using a string, I added the tag tree to an array so that I could create a new paragraph tag at end of the body, set its attribute to "part1b", and added br tags between each html tag to preserve the proper output.
+In part 2, I created a bool flag to make sure that a user would only receive alerts if the clicked object, bubbling up was in the body.